tunip3/psx-box/README.md

 The user interface has been mostly finished. psx-box is a project that will incorporate mutliple emulation backends similar to how retroarch uses different libretro cores.
-Currently we need help in taking the core library of PCSX-R and building it into a Win32 DLL which can the be called from psx-box.
+Currently we need help in taking the core library of PCSX-R and building it into a Win32 DLL which can then be called from psx-box.
 Our other backend PSXACT is still under active development and it may be some time before it's usable.